Government spying tools will worsen Internet security - experts

 The government habit of purchasing information about undisclosed holes in software is also "really troublesome," said former White House cyber security advisor Howard Schmidt.
 "There's collateral damage."

 Both France and Schmidt spoke to Reuters at the annual RSA Conference, the world's largest cyber security gathering, in San Francisco last week.
-RSA is the security division of electronic storage maker of EMC Corp EMC.N.
+RSA is the security division of electronic storage maker of EMC Corp.

 POINTING FINGERS